LLNL/Silo/docs/Chapter2-Section4.md

 DB_ZONETYPE_HEX|A hexahedron

-For a description of how the nodes for the allowed shapes are enumerated, see “DBPutUcdmesh” on page 2-101.
+For a description of how the nodes for the allowed shapes are enumerated, see "DBPutUcdmesh" on page 2-101.

 ### `DBStringArrayToStringList()` - Utility to catentate a group of strings into a single, semi-colon delimited string.